What Is Metacognition And Why Does It Matter For Education?

 The EEF’s report notes that beyond a simple definition of ‘thinking about thinking’ or ‘learning to learn’, it can be hard to describe what metacognition means in the classroom.

-Metacognition can be subtle, difficult to identify and define, but the importance of metacognition for learners can not be underestimated.
+Metacognition can be subtle, difficult to identify and define, but the importance of metacognition and the science of learning can not be underestimated.
 Here are three examples that illustrate metacognitive strategies in action in the maths classroom:

 1. A learner recognises that they are struggling with a multi-step maths problem and takes a moment to unpack the problem before attempting to solve it.